© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hlaew and settlement remains at Croxall is a scheduled monument protected by Historic England under reference 1011069.
 View the official record →

-Hlaew and settlement remains at Croxall is a scheduled ancient monument in Derbyshire comprising an Anglo-Saxon burial mound and associated settlement features.
+Hlaew and settlement remains at Croxall is an Anglo-Saxon burial mound and associated settlement site located in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011069.

 Hlaew and settlement remains at Croxall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011069.